gillandsiphon/gillandsiphon.github.io/content/posts/claude-artifacts.md

 !["scrabble1"](/img/scrabble1.png)

-Alright, this is interesting.
 A few things to note:

 * The standard Scrabble grid is 15x15, and Claude tried generating the grid in these dimensions too.
 However, seeing this, this may be too much complexity for an introductory graphic.
 I'm just hoping for readers to understand that letters are placed on a grid.